ichibrosan/multiware-framework-and-vpa/README.md

 // Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.  //
 /////////////////////////////////////////////////////////////////////////

+2025-20-06 14:03 mf - made the schema meta data uniform across all used schemas.

 2025-02-06 03:32 dwg - enhancement to vpad to increment the uptime counter in the shared data every second.
 Removed superfluous debug logging in the environment module.